-This Discover Wine series focuses on regions of the world where wine reigns supreme.
-If you’ve ever considered traveling for wine, and even if you haven’t, we want to introduce you to wine regions you may or may not have already heard about, so you can expand your knowledge of wine and learn more about what makes a particular wine region unique.
+This Discover Wine series focuses on wine regions of the world you may not have heard about, so you can expand your knowledge of wine and learn more about what makes a particular wine region unique.

 A fresh perspective was given to producing high-quality wines that could compete with the best in the world, thus earning Moldova new markets like Japan, China and Germany, as well as Ukraine, Czech Republic, and Poland, just to name a few.